Open Access Community Events

 Who is FSCI?

-FSCI 2020 is co-hosted by the UCLA Library and FORCE11 – FORCE11 is a community of scholars, librarians, archivists, publishers and research funders that arose organically to study and facilitate new developments in knowledge creation and communication.
+FSCI 2020 is co-hosted by the UCLA Library and FORCE11 – FORCE11 is a community of scholars, librarians, archivists, and research funders that arose organically to study and facilitate new developments in knowledge creation and communication.
 Membership is open to all who share this interest.
 Join Today.